klassic/klassic/README.md

 map.get("C") // => null
 ```

-A map literal can be expressed as the form `#{k1:v1, ..., kn:vn]` (`kn` and `vn` are expressions).
+A map literal can be expressed as the form `%[k1:v1, ..., kn:vn]` (`kn` and `vn` are expressions).
 Note that
-separator characters have also line feeds and spaces in Klassic unlike other programmign languages:
+separator characters also include line feeds and spaces in Klassic unlike other programmign languages:

 ```
 val map2 = %[